awsautomation/dev-picluster/README.md

 * heartbeat_interval - How often to do the heartbeat check.
 Requires automatic_heartbeat to be enabled.

 * syslog - The command used to read the logs on each host.

+* vip - This section contains the agent nodes that the VIP can run on, the ethernet device on each node, and the slave node to run checks against.

+* vip_ping_time - Time in ms to ping each slave.

+* vip_ip - The Virtual IP address to use in the cluster

 ###### An example on the Docker folder layout:
 Based on the config snippet below, I have two container images that will be called "mysql" and "nginx" that will run on host 192.168.0.100.